13 Best Folding Saws for Camping 2026

 Cons

-• Thin blade can snap if pushed or twisted – requires a pull-only stroke.
+• Thin blade can snap if twisted or side-loaded during cutting

 Check Latest Price